 2. Reuse code and get started faster

-Since Red Hat tests and reviewshardens the modules and roles for content quality before publishing them in Ansible Automation Hub, you can be assured of content quality and that there are no sneaky surprises hiding under the covers.
+Red Hat tests and reviews the modules and roles for content quality before publishing them in Ansible Automation Hub.

 3. Ansible private automation hub